42kmira/ft_get_next_line/README.md

 The time complexities of these two methods are on different levels.
 One is linear O(n) and the other is O(n<sup>2</sup>).
 Notice the strjoin method is a linear summation, hence O(n<sup>2</sup>).

+As always the code posted is straight from a git clone from what I turned in.